-We are an in-network provider for Blue Cross Blue Shield of Michigan, Aetna, Medicare and Tricare.
-We are in the process of becoming in-network with Blue Care Network.
+We are an in-network provider for Blue Cross Blue Shield of Michigan, Aetna, Medicare, Blue Care Network, and Tricare.
 We also bill many other insurances out of network.

 Please give us a call and we can check your health benefits and give you an estimate of what your out of pocket costs may be.